 What Happens if your Child is Missing Required Vaccines

-Your child’s school will give you notice if they are missing any required vaccines.
+Your child’s school will notify you if they are missing any required vaccines.
 The notice will tell you how many days you have to get your child vaccinated.
 If your child is not vaccinated before the final day, they will be excluded from attending school.

 To allow your child to return to school, show your child’s school a vaccine record proving that they have received the required vaccines.